 Welcome to GOOROO LIMITED’s (“the Company”) privacy notice.

 The Company respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) as well in respect of how the Company looks after your personal data it holds in electronic form and in paper files and tell you about your privacy rights and how the law protects you.
 It shall be read together with our terms of website use, website acceptable use policy, and the Company’s terms and conditions for the supply of services.